-- 14.2.1 Data and/or specimens obtained for human research activities are considered to have been collected without HSREC approval when obtained under the following circumstances: - 14.2.1.1 With no prior review or approval by the HSREC; - 14.2.1.2 With outstanding conditions of approval pending; - 14.2.1.3 With no informed consent from the subjects or their legally authorised representatives (and when the HSREC had not approved a waiver of consent); - 14.2.1.4 Using procedures that were not described in the HSREC-approved consent document (and when the HSREC had not approved a waiver for excluding the procedure from the consent document): - 14.2.1.5 After the expiration of HSREC approval; - 14.2.1.6 After suspension or termination of HSREC approval. - 14.2.2 The HSREC does not, and cannot, grant retrospective approval for use of data that was collected without HSREC approval.
+- 14.2.1 Data and/or specimens obtained for human research activities are considered to have been collected without HSREC approval when obtained under the following circumstances: - 14.2.1.1 With no prior review or approval by the HSREC; - 14.2.1.2 With outstanding conditions of approval pending; - 14.2.1.3 With no informed consent from the participants or their legally authorised representatives (and when the HSREC had not approved a waiver of consent); - 14.2.1.4 Using procedures that were not described in the HSREC-approved consent document (and when the HSREC had not approved a waiver for excluding the procedure from the consent document): - 14.2.1.5 Using any participant facing material that has not been approved by the HSREC. - 14.2.1.6 Using any recruitment material that has not been approved by the HSREC - 14.2.1.7 After the expiration of HSREC approval; - 14.2.1.8 After suspension or termination of HSREC approval. - 14.2.2 The HSREC does not, and cannot, grant retrospective approval for use of data that was collected without HSREC approval.
 National and international regulations allow HSREC approval to be granted only when it is prior to the initiation of the research activities.

-- 14.3.1 The HSREC may identify data collected without HSREC approval in a variety of ways such as: - 14.3.1.1 Self-reported by the researcher; - 14.3.1.2 Screening by HSREC Administration; - 14.3.1.3 Screening by HSREC Members; or - 14.3.1.4 Concerns brought to the HSREC by individuals. - 14.3.2 The HSREC then requires the researcher to submit a completed Protocol Violation/Deviation report, describing the unapproved activities, circumstances, and any proposed corrective or preventative action. - 14.3.3 HSREC initial intake: - 14.3.3.1 When a Protocol Violation/Deviation report is submitted for a study that appears to have been conducted without any HSREC approval, HSREC Administration determines whether an HSREC record for the study exists.
+- 14.3.1 The HSREC may identify data collected without HSREC approval in a variety of ways such - 14.3.1.1 Self-reported by the researcher; - 14.3.1.2 Active monitoring by HSREC Administration; - 14.3.1.3 Active monitoring by HSREC Members; or - 14.3.1.4 Concerns brought to the HSREC by individuals. - 14.3.1.5 Unanticipated discovery of research activities without HSREC approval by a member of the HSREC - 14.3.2 The HSREC then requires the researcher to submit a completed Protocol Violation/Deviation report (or report, in the event of no HSREC protocol ever being submitted), describing the unapproved activities, circumstances, and any proposed corrective or preventative action. - 14.3.3 HSREC initial intake: - 14.3.3.1 When a Protocol Violation/Deviation report is submitted for a study that appears to have been conducted without any HSREC approval, HSREC Administration determines whether an HSREC record for the study exists.
 If a record does not exist, a record will be created in the HSREC database. - 14.3.3.2 All other Protocol Violation/Deviation reports go through the normal intake process for Problem Reports.